parikshitsm/java-microservice-reference/README.md

 - This repository has a standard 3-tier application architecture which you can use to build any standard springboot-based microservice application.
 - Application developed in this repository also covers TDD approach using Mockito.
 - Lombok integration makes this application easy in case of code refactoring.
 - The repository is built based on an excellent book - Learn Microservices with Spring Boot.
+(Comprising first 3 chapters)

 Steps to run this application :
 - Download and import the project in an IDE of your choice.